grafana/scribe/README.md

 - **What clients are available?**

+- `dagger`, which runs the pipeline using [Dagger](github.com/dagger/dagger).
+Dagger allows us to reproducibly run the pipeline using Docker BuildKit and Docker containers.
+This is the recommended way to run pipelines locally.
+- `drone`, which produces a .drone.yml file in the standard output stream (`stdout`) that will run the pipeline in Drone.
 - `cli`, which runs the pipeline in the current shell.
-This mode is easy to use and fast, however it may not be indicative of how the pipeline will run in a remote context.
+This mode is not recommended to be used outside of a docker container.
-- `docker`, which runs the pipeline using the docker daemon (configured via the Docker environment variables).
-When developing a pipeline, this is the recommended way to run it.
-- `drone`, which produces a .drone.yml file in the standard output stream (`stdout`) that will run the pipeline in Drone.
-- `drone-starlark`, which produces a `.star` / starlark-compatible file in the standard output stream (`stdout`) for use in Drone pipelines.

-The current list of clients can always be obtained using the `scribe -help` command.
+The current list of clients can always be obtained using the `scribe --help` command.

 - **How can I use unsupported clients or make my own?**